This page documents the NT-local stub pattern and the active stub surfaces built on it.

 NSPA’s response is not “rewrite wineserver from scratch”.
 It is an architectural pattern we call NT-local stubs: client-process-resident handlers that satisfy a class of NT-API calls without crossing into wineserver, and fall back to the server only when an honest cross-process arbitration is required.
 Each stub picks an NT surface, owns its own data structures (a private handle range, a per-process table, a shmem region, a dispatcher thread), and short-circuits the server when it can.

-The pattern is already shipping.
-As of 2026-04-27 there are three live NT-local stubs in tree:
+As of 2026-05-12 there are four live NT-local stub surfaces in tree:

 | Stub | NT surface | Lives in |